ronaldsuwandi/le-markdown/README.md

 and there is no checking if whether file is already exists; it simply overwrites it.
 Also no folder support yet)

+Subfolder is now supported (create/edit/delete folder will be added on later)

 Online live demo (0.1 - client-only using LocalStorage) can be accessed at [http://bit.ly/16G2lUa](http://bit.ly/16G2lUa)

 # Changelog